MPN-Modders/MPN_ModTools/README.md

 Find the root directory of your project (you'll know you've found it when it shows the assets, packages, and project settings folders)

-That's it, you've now setup the Scene Tools project to be used
+That's it, you've now setup the Mod Tools project to be used